-Material for publication in Software Engineering Notes (SEN) should be submitted via http://sen.sigsoft.org/.
+Material for publication in Software Engineering Notes (SEN) should be submitted via email to editors_sigsoft [at] acm.org.

-By submitting your article for distribution in this Special Interest Group publication, you hereby grant to ACM the following non-exclusive, perpetual, worldwide rights:
+By submitting your article for distribution in SEN, you hereby grant to ACM the following non-exclusive, perpetual, worldwide rights:

 However, as a contributing author, you retain copyright to your article and ACM will make every effort to refer requests for commercial use directly to you.

-Letters, abstracts, book reviews, specialized bibliographies, notices, news reports, etc., are all welcome.
-All contributions are considered personal rather than organizational; technical contributions are considered as unrefereed working papers.
-Controversy is encouraged, but personal attacks are not.
+Finally, all contributions are considered personal rather than organizational; technical contributions are considered as unrefereed working papers.
+Controversy is encouraged, whilst personal attacks are discouraged.